c4software/gnome-shell-xkbswitcher/README.md

 ===========

-Xkbswitcher is a simple Gnome-Shell extension to simplify the usage of a custom layout on a Gnome-Shell based DE.
+Xkbswitcher is a simple Gnome-Shell extension to simplify the usage of a custom layout located in a user directory and in for those located on the sytem.

 ![Extension](screen.png)